 The suspects are involve in various roles during initial investigations.
 This includes ‘runners’ who had performed ATM transactions for the syndicate.

-Article source: Channel News Asia.
-Read more here.
 DO NOT borrow from loan sharks as it can spiral out of control.
 If you need cash, approach a bank or licensed moneylender.
-You can look through moneylender directory and moneylender review on money lenders in Singapore and find one that you think may be suitable for your needs.
+You can look through moneylender review and money lender review on money lenders in Singapore and find one that you think may be suitable for your needs.